pce-devel/PCE_Keyboard/README.md

 ## Encoding Method

-The similarities to the PC-88 keyboard don't end at the style and layout; the keypress information is represented in an extremely similat way.
+The similarities to the PC-88 keyboard don't end at the style and layout; the keypress information is represented in an extremely similar way.

 ## Emulation